 Read up on Gandhi

-Gandhi was one of the world’s greatest and most influential leaders in the last century, and there’s plenty we can learn from him.
-Below are a few of his most beloved quotes. • “There are many causes I would die for.
-There is not a single cause I would kill for.” • “Non-violence is the greatest force at the disposal of mankind.
-It is mightier than the mightiest weapon of destruction devised by the ingenuity of man.” • “And eye for an eye will only make the whole world blind.”
+Gandhi was one of the world’s greatest and most influential leaders in the last century and there’s plenty we can learn from him.
+Here are two of his most beloved quotes.
+“There are many causes I would die for.
+There is not a single cause I would kill for.”
+“An eye for an eye will only make the whole world blind.”